junxit/us-congress-bills-110/metadata.md

 - 2008-05-22 — Placed on the Union Calendar, Calendar No. 420.
 - 2008-05-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-668.
 - 2008-05-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-668.
+- 2008-09-08 — PERMISSION TO FILE A SUPPLEMENTAL REPORT - Mrs. Capps asked unanimous consent that the Natural Resources Committee be allowed to file a supplemental report on H.R.
+3667.
+Agreed to without objection.
+- 2008-09-08 — Supplemental report filed by the Committee on Natural Resources, H. Rept.
+110-668, Part II.
+- 2008-09-08 — Supplemental report filed by the Committee on Natural Resources, H. Rept.
+110-668, Part II.